sylvioneto/dataflow/README.md

 # Data
-Download the data from Kraggle (Olist Brazilian Ecommerce dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce).
+Download the data from Kraggle [Olist Brazilian Ecommerce dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce).

 # How to run